 You can modify a chart in a summary table, in the same way you perform this task in a detail table.
 You can modify the subtype, formatting options, and export the chart to other formats.
-For more information about charts, see Chapter 8, "Modifying charts."

 Saving a modified summary table